DanDiplo/Umbraco.GodMode/BuildPackage/readme.txt

 The last digit is the build number and not used for the product version.

-Execute \BuildPackage\build.bat - this expects you to have your Umbraco solution in a folder called Umbraco8Sql (it then copies package content to UmbracoContent folder)
+Execute \BuildPackage\build.bat - this expects you to have the Umbraco solution in Umbraco.Web

 Check \BuildPackage\Package to find both the Umbraco and NuGet package files ready to roll